BiocPy/cellarr/README.md

 #### Optionally provide cell metadata columns

-If the cell metadata is inconsistent across datasets, you can provide a list of columns to standardize during extraction.
+If the cell metadata is inconsistent across datasets, you may provide a list of columns to standardize during extraction.
 Any missing columns will be filled with the default value `'NA'`, and their data type should be specified as `'ascii'` in `CellMetadataOptions`.
 For example, this build process will create a TileDB store